rtosm/rtosm/README.md

 ```
 # Usage

 Following query will select ids of all the nodes the simplified spatial objects need.
-No matter how large the bbox(x1, y1, x2, y2) size is, the output size of the wquery_c will be reasonable. with the simplified objects' node, you can do analysis or visualization.
+No matter how large the bbox(x1, y1, x2, y2) size is, the output size of the vquery_c will be reasonable, the k is the limit of node number and the e is the error limit. with the simplified objects' node, you can do analysis or visualization.
 ```
 select unnest(vquery_c(bbox.x1, bbox.y1, bbox.x2, bbox.y2, k, e));
 ```